Emergency Shelter Program

 We provide a safe place for families and individuals to stay until they are able to make a ‘next-step’.

 Our Shelter is a large family type residential facility that can accommodate up to 25 people (adults and children) in seven bedrooms.
 Families stay together in their own bedroom for one night up to three weeks.
 Nutritious homemade meals are offered daily or families are welcome to prepare their own comfort foods in our kitchen.
-Clients are offered counselling, support and referrals on our crisis line and during their stay.
+Clients are offered supportive counselling, assistance and referrals on our crisis line and during their stay.
 If we are full, we will do our best to help families find another safe place.

 Child and youth care are provided by staff six days a week.
 Small groups are offered on safety planning, managing stress, self-esteem and positive parenting.
 Activities such as drumming, massage, healing circles, yoga, meditation, gardening and music therapy have also been provided.

 Primary funding for our Shelter programs are provided by Alberta Ministry of Human Services and Calgary and Area Child and Family Services.